 If an image or video will help explain a change, include them in the release notes or link to an additional piece of content such as an article in your help center.

 In most cases, release notes are grouped logically into sections such as ‘New Features’, ‘Enhancements’, ‘Bug Fixes’, etc.

 Communicating about a change is sometimes not enough.
 Also, let your customers know when the version in which the change took place along with a reference identifier or a ticket number.

-Communicate Product updates regularly to delight your customers
+Communicate Product updates regularly and delight your customers

 Release notes documents are shared with end users, customers and clients of an organization.
 Sometimes, the end users can be the different groups of internal users in software development teams such as the Quality Assurance (QA) group.

 Writing great product release notes can be challenging.
 Communicating the smallest product change requires careful consideration in terms of when/how it is communicated to users in your release notes.